PhMajerus/FIGfonts/README.md

 ## PHM Beyond Neo (FIGfont family)

-This font takes visual cues from ST+Roy/SAC Beyond, but besides the aesthetic inspiration, is a completely original work built from my own set of thousands of colorful ANSI‑art glyphs.
+This font takes visual cues from ST+Roy/SAC Beyond and 8-bit and 16-bit demoscene characters, but besides the aesthetic inspiration, is a completely original work built from my own set of thousands of colorful ANSI‑art glyphs.
 It uses just 5 rows by taking advantage of Unicode 16.0 Symbols for Legacy Computing.
 It contains 4085 characters, and supports the ASCII, ISO 8859-1 and Windows 1252 Latin-1 character sets, Greek, Cyrillic, Japanese Katakana (and Hiragana as Katakana), 153 ideographs (mostly for dates, times, places, and numbers in Chinese numerals), 507 color symbols and emojis (all smiley faces, hands, and hearts, as well as some pictographs and emojis), and more.
 Several versions are available with different color schemes or compatible with plain-text.